TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software

 \textbf{UI code generation and tool labeling.} With the selected tools, \papername{} generates the code to implement each tool's functionality and renders the tools in a scaffolded interface.
-Specifically, \papername{} first assembles the \textbf{functionality code generation prompt} for the LLM to generate the code that executes each tool's functionality by referring to the software APIs (e.g., software APIs in \cite{blenderapidocs}).
+Specifically, \papername{} first assembles the \textbf{functionality code generation prompt} for the LLM to generate the code that executes each tool's functionality by referring to the software APIs (e.g., software APIs in~\cite{blenderapidocs}).
 Essentially, each keyboard and mouse operation or UI interaction is translated into an executable functionally-equivalent code block.
 Next, \papername{} uses the \textbf{UI code generation prompt} to guide the LLM to generate the code that converts the functionality code execution into UI interaction, e.g., button click or drop-down selection, such that users can initiate the execution of each tool through the scaffolded interface.
-In the UI code generation process, \papername{} provides the LLM with an example code that outlines the interface layout to structure tools based on their corresponding workflow stages and groups tools according to their complexity levels.
+In the UI code generation process, \papername{} provides the LLM with an example code that outlines the script's major components, including imported libraries, the interface layout (structures tools based on their corresponding workflow stages and groups tools according to their complexity levels), and main functions (link tools' functionality implementation to UI interaction).
+Based on our experiments, the example code can help to reduce syntax errors in LLM-generated code, such as missing imports, random UI layout, or inactive UI elements.
 Lastly, \papername{} assembles the \textbf{tool labeling prompt} to ask the LLM to add concept description as tooltips for each tool.
-Prompts for code generation are available in Appendix \ref{sec:llm_prompt_code}.
+Prompts for code generation are available in Appendix~\ref{sec:llm_prompt_code}.